techprasanna/hello-world/README.md

 # hello-world
-Just a repository to share my ideas
+Laugh and the world laughs with you, snore and you sleep alone.

 Hi, Prasanna here!
 Welcome to my Github account.
-Laugh and the world laughs with you, snore and you sleep alone.